Chart Color Schemes

 Zilzie is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Zilzie, as per the latest Census evaluation, 92.7% of dwellings were houses, with the remaining 7.3% being semi-detached, apartments, or other types.
+The dwelling structure in Zilzie, as per the latest Census evaluation, consisted of 92.7% houses and 7.3% other dwellings (semi-detached, apartments, 'other' dwellings).
 This compares to Non-Metro Qld's 88.5% houses and 11.5% other dwellings.
-Home ownership in Zilzie stood at 35.7%, with mortgaged dwellings at 29.4% and rented ones at 34.9%.
-The median monthly mortgage repayment was $1,600, higher than Non-Metro Qld's average of $1,517.
-The median weekly rent figure in Zilzie was $370, compared to Non-Metro Qld's $300.
-Nationally, Zilzie's mortgage repayments were lower at $1,600 versus Australia's average of $1,863, and rents were also lower at $370 compared to the national figure of $375.
+Home ownership in Zilzie was at 35.7%, with the remaining dwellings either mortgaged (29.4%) or rented (34.9%).
+The median monthly mortgage repayment in the area was $1,600, higher than Non-Metro Qld's average of $1,517.
+The median weekly rent figure was recorded at $370, compared to Non-Metro Qld's $300.
+Nationally, Zilzie's mortgage repayments were lower than the Australian average of $1,863, while rents were less than the national figure of $375.

 Frequently Asked Questions - Housing